Call Today! Free Immediate Response (818) 781-1570

 Police Misconduct

-Shockingly, Deputy Ovalle had a history of misconduct including planting false blood evidence which was known to the Sheriff's Department, but never disclosed to the vast majority of the defendants who were convicted.
+Shockingly, Deputy Ovalle had a history of misconduct, including planting false blood evidence, which was known to the Sheriff's Department but never disclosed to the vast majority of the defendants who were convicted.

+Had defense attorneys been aware of this information, it could have been a game-changer in challenging Deputy Ovalle's credibility in a potential trial.
 The lack of disclosure of Deputy Ovalle's past misconduct is a symptom of a larger issue in California state courts.
-California has police privacy laws which are among the most protective of any State in the country.
+California has police privacy laws that are among the most protective in the country.

-Practically speaking, this means that many criminal defendants will never be able to access otherwise relevant records which bear on the credibility of the law enforcement witnesses before going to trial or, more likely, choosing to plead guilty or no contest to avoid the risk and financial burden of a jury trial.
+Practically speaking, this means that many criminal defendants will never be able to access otherwise relevant records that affect the credibility of law enforcement witnesses before going to trial.

 The police officers' union has vigorously opposed this proposal on the grounds that it violates their members' right to privacy in their personnel records.
 At the appellate court level, Sheriff McDonnell was forbidden from disclosing the list of serious disciplinary issues based on California's very protective privacy regime.